 THE RAMESSEUM

-The Ramesseum is the mortuary temple of Pharaoh Ramesses II, also known as Ramesses the Great.
-It is located in the Theban Necropolis in Upper Egypt, on the west bank of the Nile River, directly across from the modern city of Luxor.
-At the heart of the complex, beyond the second courtyard, stood a covered hypostyle hall supported by 48 columns.
-One of the temple’s most remarkable features was a colossal statue of the enthroned pharaoh, carved from syenite.
-Originally standing 19 meters (62 feet) tall and weighing over 1,000 tons, only fragments of the base and torso remain today.
-Scattered remains of two additional seated statues that once flanked the temple entrance are still visible—one made of pink granite, the other of black granite.
-One of the colossal granite heads from the Ramesseum temple—depicting Pharaoh Ramesses II—was transported to the British Museum in the early 19th century.
-In 1815, British Consul General Henry Salt commissioned engineer and explorer Giovanni Belzoni to retrieve the statue, known today as the Younger Memnon.
-Despite earlier failed attempts by Napoleon’s team, Belzoni succeeded using advanced hydraulic techniques and his engineering expertise.
-The 7-ton head arrived in London in 1818, where it quickly became a source of public fascination.
-It was eventually given a prominent place in the British Museum.
-The excitement surrounding its arrival, along with tales of ancient treasures still buried in the desert, inspired poet Percy Bysshe Shelley to write his famous sonnet Ozymandias, a reflection on the impermanence of power and legacy.
-The original statue would have stood 19 meters (62 feet) tall, rivaling the grandeur of the Colossi of Memnon and the monumental statues of Ramesses II at Abu Simbel.
+The Ramesseum, the mortuary temple of Ramesses II, stands on the west bank of the Nile in the Theban Necropolis opposite modern Luxor.
+Beyond its second courtyard once rose a vast hypostyle hall supported by 48 columns.
+The temple’s most striking feature was a colossal syenite statue of the enthroned pharaoh—originally 19 meters (62 feet) tall and weighing over 1,000 tons.
+Only fragments of the base and torso remain today, along with pieces of two additional seated statues that once flanked the entrance, carved in pink and black granite.
+One of the colossal granite heads from this temple—the Younger Memnon—was transported to the British Museum in the early 19th century.
+Commissioned by Henry Salt, Giovanni Belzoni succeeded in removing the 7‑ton sculpture in 1815 after earlier failed attempts by Napoleon’s team.
+Its arrival in London in 1818 captivated the public and helped inspire Percy Bysshe Shelley’s sonnet Ozymandias, a meditation on the impermanence of power.
+The original statue would have towered nearly as high as the Colossi of Memnon and the great seated figures at Abu Simbel.

 1.)
 Fragments of the Great Colossi of Ramesses the Great, known as the Younger Memnon, moved to the British Museum, by Giovanni Belzoni in 1815